-What is an Alcoholic?
+1. What is an Alcoholic?

 People who are considered alcoholic may have difficulty controlling their drinking and may experience withdrawal symptoms when they stop drinking.

-Physically Addicted Alcoholic vs Physcologically Addicted Alcoholic
+2. Physically Addicted Alcoholic VS Physcologically Addicted Alcoholic

 A physically addicted alcoholic is someone who has become physically dependent on alcohol and needs to drink in order to function.
 They may experience withdrawal symptoms such as nausea, sweating, shaking, and anxiety when they are not drinking.